noah-nuebling/mac-mouse-fix/Readme.md

 - **Brightness, Volume, and Media controls right from your mouse!**

   MMF Let's you use any key on your keyboard directly from your mouse.\
-  Even keys only found on Apple keyboards like 'Increase Brightness', 'Decrease Volume' or 'Play-Pause'.
+  Even keys only found on Apple keyboards like "Increase Brightness", "Decrease Volume" or "Play-Pause".

   If you don't have an Apple Keyboard at hand, hold Option (⌥) to reveal the Apple-Keyboard exclusive keys in a dropdown menu!